|

 laundry.

-I hope this has been of help to you in
+I hope this has been of

 replacing your dryer element.
 Wasn't that easy?!
 Many common appliance